 There’s basically something to suit everyone’s tastes in this collection.

 If you’re not into oak, maple or hickory, then have a look at Shaw’s other three engineered flooring collections offer some different wood species options such as ash, walnut, kupay, and birch alongside those three stalwarts.

 Somerset Hardwood Flooring is one of those rare things in the flooring industry these days: a privately owned, independent company, that still has its roots exactly where its story began – in the heart of Appalachian timberlands in Somerset, Kentucky.

-There are currently nine Somerset flooring collections, of which four are available both as solid and engineered construction, and two collections that are purely engineered hardwood.
-As you would expect each collection has its own particularity, from the subtly textured Hand Crafted collection to the Character collection that highlights inherent knots, markings and variations in the grain.
+There are currently eight Somerset engineered hardwood flooring collections.
+As you would expect each collection has its own identity, from the subtly textured Hand Crafted collection to the Character collection that highlights inherent knots, markings and variations in the grain.